Neta4302/onBoarding/README.md

 # onBoarding
 In this project, I created a slideshow of five pages, onboarding carousel!

+### In case of oversized fonts, go to 'app_styles.dart' file to edit the font!

 ### In case of an error in debugging, try to run the following two commands in the terminal!

 ```